Get to know Braden

-After I’m caught up on my emails, I’ll switch to creating or updating proformas for potential new land acquisitions.
+Once I’ve done that, I’ll switch to creating or updating proformas for potential new land acquisitions.
 Proforma is just a fancy word for saying standardized excel tool.
 I’ll research and determine what we anticipate the revenue (sales price, lot premiums, option revenue) and costs (earthworks, landscaping, fencing, roads, community amenities, etc.) would be for a specific land purchase.
 The proforma ultimately shows the financial impact the new acquisition would have on the company if it’s purchased and developed.

-My biggest lesson learned so far is that the Mattamy team is always here to support me.
+My biggest lesson learned so far is that the Mattamy team is always there to support me.
 If I’m at all hesitant about my ability to complete a task or project, I know that I can count on having the resources and team members I need, when I need it.
 The people at Mattamy are one of a kind – always ready to answer questions, brainstorm or teach you something new.
 But most importantly, they are invested in your success just as much as they are invested in the company’s success.

 Willingness to be a team player, self-motivation and determination.
 One of the great things about Mattamy’s culture is that leaders will give you the space you need to thrive in your own environment.
 Micro-management is not part of the culture here and you are expected to complete your responsibilities at the pace that works best for you.

 My most meaningful experience has been watching the company culture evolve over the years.
-Year after year, goals are set to increase positivity and inclusiveness throughout the organization.
+Year after year, goals are set to increase inclusiveness throughout the organization.
 And year after year, these goals are exceeded.
 These attributes are continuously embraced by all and it’s visible to not only our internal team members but our trade partners and homeowners too.
 It has been great to watch Mattamy’s reputation blossom as a leader within our community.

 Be yourself and be comfortable with who you are personally and professionally and allow your best attributes to shine through your work.
 If you can do this, success is sure to follow.
 Also, never be afraid to accept new responsibilities and challenge yourself.
-If you’re able to do that, your career will continue to grow and you’ll get the recognition you deserve.
+If you’re able to do that, your career will continue to grow, and you’ll get the recognition you deserve.